 You might have been led to believe that dental implants are available at every dental practice, based on the amount of advertising.
 Unfortunately, there seems to be a general misunderstanding that the surgical placement of dental implants can be done by any dentist and that the quality of treatment received is the same regardless of where it’s done.

 The truth of the matter is that any licensed dentist can legally perform dental implant surgery on a patient.
-Dentists are legally held to the same standard of car as surgical specialists who went to school for an additional 3 years.
-However, this does not mean they have a great abundance of experience performing the procedure or have the same level of skill as a dental implant specialist in Dallas, TX.
-We recommend that you use a board-certified surgeon, such as Dr. Choi for your dental implant needs.
+Dentists are legally held to the same standard of care as surgical specialists who went to school for an additional 3 years.
+However, this does not mean they have a great abundance of experience performing the procedure or have the same level of skill as a dental Implant specialist.
+We recommend that you use a board-certified surgeon, for all your dental implant needs.
 Our specialists are qualified to also offer IV Conscious Sedation.
 A transformed approach to dentistry in which you are sleeping during your surgical procedure, lowering patients anxiety and increasing overall satisfaction.